OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Checksums** - method to detect memory corruption quickly
     - **End-to-end argument** - method through which packet loss, aka data loss, is avoided
     - **UDP/IP** - common networking stack that involves the use of sockets to communicate with an endpoint, and send datagrams which are short messages
+    - **TCP/IP** - commonly used reliable networking stack involving machinery to handle network congestion, multiple outstanding requests and other optimizations.
     - **Distributed Shared Memory (DSM)** - allows for multiple computers on the network to share large virtual address space, akin to how processors have multiple cores which allow for the use of threading
     - **Remote Procedure Call (RPC)** - simple and easy way to execute code on a remote machine